-- 133. There is currently no intention to undertake a post-implementation review of this technical Bill.
-This is because: - a.
-The provisions regarding making and publishing Welsh legislation are essentially a modernisation and codification of existing arrangements under the Government of Wales Act 2006, the Statutory Instruments Act 1946 and related enactments. - b.
-Once in force, the matters covered in Schedule 1 to the Bill will be repealed or amended and will have no further legal effect. - c.
-The minor amendments to the 2019 Act are being made (a) in response to the earlier review of the operation of the 2019 Act itself and (b) in relation to the proposals for making and publishing Welsh legislation.
+- 134. The Government recognises the importance of reviewing legislation once enacted.
+However post-implementation review of this technical Bill is not considered necessary because it amends other legislation rather than creating substantive new provision in standalone legislation.
+In particular: - a.
+Once in force, the matters covered in Schedule 1 to the Bill will be repealed or amended and will have no further legal effect. - b.
+The minor amendments to the 2019 Act are being made (a) in response to the earlier review of the operation of the 2019 Act itself and (b) in relation to the proposals for making and publishing Welsh legislation. - 135.
+The provisions regarding making and publishing Welsh legislation are essentially a modernisation and codification of existing arrangements under the Government of Wales Act 2006, the Statutory Instruments Act 1946 and related enactments.
+Nonetheless the effectiveness of the operation of new Parts 2A and 2B of the 2019 Act will be kept under consideration.